DataScience-GT/dsgt-member-portal/README.md

     DB_PASS=*your postgres password if you have one* DB_NAME=*the name of your database that you created*
     ```
-6. Go back to the console and run `npm run db:migrate`.
+6. Go back to the console and run `knex migrate:latest`.
 This will setup your database to have the current schema.
-7. You can also run seeds now if you are familiar with knex and have made seeds.
+7. You can also go ahead and run the seed files to allow for you to create a starter account.
+To do this, run `knex seed:run`.
 8. Run `npm run dev` to start the backend.
 You should see something like:
     ```
     10:50:27 AM - Starting compilation in watch mode...